papaniero/Public_LegacyDs3_Mod/README.md

 + Balanced bosses
 + Changed enemy placements a bit to facilitate a better area flow
 + Reworked the lighting on certain maps to make the game a little less yellow.
-- Reduced the amount of obnoxious enemies (Slimes, Ghru, Thralls, Enemies that spam grab attacks, etc...)
++ Reduced the amount of obnoxious enemies (Slimes, Ghru, Thralls, Enemies that spam grab attacks, etc...)
-- Heavily reduced the movement penalty from swamps in all areas.
++ Heavily reduced the movement penalty from swamps in all areas.

-	### Work in Progress

 ## Download Instructions